bjornmeansbear/lectureScripts/ClimateDesigners.md

 Climate Designers has two main goals:

 1. Provide resources, knowledge, and community for designers to take on climate action in their work.
-2. Inspire, motivate, and graduate new climate designers by providing climate-focused resources for design educators.
+2. Inspire, motivate, and graduate new climate designers by providing climate-focused resources for educators.

 ### Goal 1: Practice

+1. Provide resources, knowledge, and community for designers to take on climate action in their work.

-Goal 1 is about updating design practice: how to tangibly, actionably, pragmatically shift design to consider climate as a key constraint.
+Goal 1 is about updating design practice: how to tangibly, actionably, pragmatically shift design to consider climate as a key deisgn constraint.
 Make climate change a key aspect of any prompt and new project.
-How can designers do something tangible about climate change in every aspect of their practice?

 We want designers who feel unable to or unsure of how to use their work to tackle climate change to see how others are working.
 What has been figured out all ready?
 How does factoring in climate change change business plans, materials, processes, career paths, tactics, etc.?
-How can we share information & resources, successes & failures, to move all designers further and faster towards best practices, new ideas, & repurposing old ideas … ?
+How can we share information & resources, successes & failures, to move all designers further and faster towards best practices, new ideas, & repurposing old ideas … in the climate space?

-How to be a climate designer while continuing your existing job?
-We do not want to make you feel bad about your position, nor that you have to change positions to work this way:
+We do not want to make you feel bad about your existing design position, nor that you have to quit your jobs and to work this way — how can you do this in your existing role?

 - Maybe that's picking fonts, designing logos, creating publications or apps and bringing new climate-aware criteria and constraints into decision making: materials that use less energy? typefaces that require less ink? software and service providers that have sustainability initiatives? a local, socially positive workforce?
 - If you get to help pick projects or you run your own studio can you look for clients whose missions align socially and ecologically?